WillyIoBrok/CIVbusLib/README.md

 Arduino library for accessing ICOM's Amateur Radios and also homebrew devices via ICOM CI-V Bus ("onewire" bus or via Bluetooth for the IC-705).

+2022/05/04 : Development on CIVbusLib terminated -> please use CIVmasterLib instead !!!

 Version: 0.6

 Date: 30-05-2021